Hiya, folks, we are back and greetings and welcome.

 Ain't got no slave blood.

-No slave blood, ain't got no blood, ain't got no slave blood, Michelle does, requires an outside spokesman.
+Michelle does, requires an outside spokesman.

 Point made.

-Obama's out there throwing down the race card, and he's also throwing down this bit about his middle name and whether or not he's Muslim and this sort of stuff.
+I just want to reiterate here, my friends, Obama's out there throwing down the race card, and he's also throwing down this bit about his middle name and whether or not he's Muslim and this sort of stuff.

 I want to remind you, nobody of any importance in the Republican Party is using his race or the fact nobody's even saying it.

-I I don't know who he's talking about.
+I don't know who he's talking about.

 In fact, he's not talking about anybody.

-This is a preemptive strike.
+This is a preemptive strike attempt.

-Because the drive-by's are in total uh coordination uh with Obama, and so he's not put it out there.
+Because the drive-bys are in total coordination with Obama.

 This was funny.

-Why get rid of the issue?
+Get rid of the issue.

 But I don't know anybody of any importance who's even talking about these things when it comes to Obama.

-The only people I know of that brought up the fact he's black and tried to make a big deal out of it, are Democrats in their primary campaign.
+The only people I know of that brought up the fact he's black and tried to make a big deal out of it are Democrats in their primary campaign.

 And there are even some Democrats who brought up this Muslim business.

-You know, he went to madrasas or madrases, whatever they are, and he went to all these things that they you know, the Clinton campaign and a number of others did their best to subtly and sometimes not so subtly bring this up.
+You know, the Clinton campaign and a number of others did their best to subtly and sometimes not so subtly bring this up.

 But hell folks, Republicans don't have the guts to go anywhere near any of this stuff.

-They don't even have the guts to be all that critical because they're afraid this is what's gonna happen to them.
+They don't even have the guts to be all that critical because they're afraid this is what's going to happen to them, which has always been one of the Republicans' biggest problems anyway.

-The drive-by's the Democrats are gonna impugn them, attack them, so why not say the right stuff?
+No matter what they do, the drive-bys, the Democrats are going to impugn them, attack them, so why not say the right stuff?

 Just do the right thing.

-It doesn't seem to uh doesn't seem to permeate.
+It doesn't seem to permeate.

-I have an important announcement, and I wanted all of you, the people who built this movement from the bottom up to hear it first.
+I have an important announcement, and I wanted all of you, the people who built this movement from the bottom up, to hear it first.

 We've made the decision not to participate in the public financing system for the general election.

-Oh, he's gonna go without 80 more.
+Oh, he's going to go without 80 more.

 He cares so much.

-But he's opted out, and he they'll they'll show their outrage for a while, as they have been, but then they'll get over it.
+They'll show their outrage for a while, as they have been, but then they'll get over it.

 Here's the the second part of the announcement.